|Destinasjoner :||Botswana - Kenya - Malawi - Sør-Afrika - Tanzania - Zambia|

 USD40, may be included in the international air ticket

-Tipping is an expected - though not compulsory and optional (up to the discretion of the group/guest) - component of your tour program and an expression of satisfaction with the persons who have assisted you on your tour.
-It is one of the most direct ways that you can have a positive economic impact within the African community.
-Although it may not be customary for you, it is of considerable significance to the people who will take care of you during your travels, as an important source of income for those in the tourism industry.
+Tipping is an expected, though not compulsory, component of your tour program.
+The gesture serves as an expression of appreciation for exceptional service, and amounts given are up to your discretion.
+Tipping is one of the most direct ways that you can have a positive economic impact within the African community.
+Although it may not be customary for you, it is an important source of income for those in the tourism industry.
 Giving a tip should be a seen as a formal 'thank you', and the action should in no way be awkward.
 The best method of tipping someone that has served the whole group is to plan in advance, and not rush when it comes to saying goodbye.
 A suggestion would be for each group member to contribute anonymously by putting their tip into an envelope.
-This often works the best and the group as a whole should gather to present the gift to the recipient(s), offering their thanks and showing their appreciation.
+This often works the best and the group should gather to present the gift to the recipient(s), offering their thanks and showing their appreciation.
 This method brings the action out into the open, allowing for a friendly and appreciative interaction between the group and the recipient(s).
-You may use the following as a guideline, all given in a per client format: Restaurant/Café servers: 10% of cost of bill, especially when in a large group (no envelope required); Driver / Camp Cook / CEO US$2 each, per day worked, per traveller.
-While on safari in Tanzania: Certified Safari Guide/Driver: US$3-5 (full day); Camp Cook, Supply Driver US$2-3 (full day).
+You may use the following as a guideline, all given in a per person format: CEO: $5-8 USD (per day, per person) Local guides: $2-3 USD (per day) Safari Guide/Driver: $2-3 USD (per day) Restaurant Staff: 10-15% of cost of bill Okavango Delta polers: 50-100 BWP (Botswana Pula)

 Please see the itinerary for information on optional activities, descriptions and estimated pricing.